 FAQ for Registrars

-The Policy provides that registrars should maintain a unique and private email address for transfer issues.
+The Transfer Policy provides that registrars should maintain a unique and private email address for transfer issues.
 Will ICANN maintain a database of these addresses on its website?
 How will we know if these addresses change?

 As these email addresses are only intended for use by the registry and other registrars to respond to transfer issues, they will not be made publicly available on ICANN's website.
 ICANN will provide registrars with a list of all such addresses, and the list will be updated periodically.